OWASP/www-policy/operational/mailing-list.md

 ## Privacy

 Use of OWASP Mailing Lists is not private and data about your and your behavior is collected and used according to the (OWASP Privacy Policy)[/www-policy/operational/privacy].
-Your email address may be exposed to visitors and in most cases Mailing Lists are set to public meaning anyone on the internet can view your comments and your identity.
+Your email address may be publicly exposed to visitors and in most cases Mailing Lists are set to public meaning anyone on the internet can view your comments and your identity.
 This is by design.
 Certain lists, like those in the owasp.com domain, are not public but administrators and Group Owner(s) can always read and delete messages from any OWASP Mailing List without notice.

 ## Sole Mailing List Policy